freezingsaddles/freezing-compose/README.md

 This project is for deploying the Freezing Saddles application for either development or production.

 Before you get started, we assume you have already installed [Docker](https://docker.com) and [Docker Compose](https://docs.docker.com/compose/).
+Older versions of Docker may not work properly, as they may not support some features this uses, such as buildsteps.
+This has been tested with these versions:

+* Docker version 18.06.3-ce, build d7080c1, on Container Linux by CoreOS stable (2303.3.0)
+* Docker version 19.03.5, build 633a0ea, on macOS High Sierra 10.13.6 (17G9016)
+* Docker version 19.03.5, build 633a0ea, on CentOS Linux release 7.7.1908 (Core)

+It definitely will not work with the Docker 1.13 that ships with CentOS 7, for example.
+If you want to use this with CentOS 7, please follow the [Docker Engine CE instructions from the vendor](https://docs.docker.com/install/linux/docker-ce/centos/).

 ## 1. Development